N4vr4Z/ArchInstall/Install.md

 If you use wifi :

+When using iwctl , I prefer to use dhcpcd instead of NetworkManager .

 `pacstrap /mnt linux linux-firmware base base-devel vim dhcpcd iwctl `

-When using iwctl , I prefer to use dhcpcd instead of NetworkManager .
+> NOTE : You may also need to install ntfs-3g , so that you can read windows partitions .
+This will be necessary in case of dual booting windows

 Now generate an fstab using :